nikolaus-lemberski/servicemesh-demo/README.md

 # Open Tour 2022 - Service Mesh

 In this workshop we'll have a look at how a Service Mesh can help us to enhance the Security, Observability and Resiliency of our microservices.
-And all that without the need to add any libraries (say Hello to resilience4j and Spring Cloud) or to write infrastructure-related code.
+And all that without the need to add any libraries (say Hello to Spring Cloud) or to write infrastructure-related code.

 ## About Service Meshes